How to Check Build and Version Number on Windows 11/10?

 Step 1.
 Press Windows + R keys from the keyboard to launch the Run dialog box.

 Step 2.
 In the Run box, type winver and hit Enter from the keyboard to launch the “About Windows” dialog, where you can see the Windows version.
-Unfortunately, you will not find any information about 32-Bit / 64-Bit operating system.
+Unfortunately, you will not find any information about the 32-Bit / 64-Bit operating system.

 Method 2: